MattMcManis/Axiom/README.md

 https://ffmpeg.zeranoe.com/builds/

 ## Installation
+Axiom is portable and can be run from any location on the computer.

-Axiom first checks Window's Environment Variables to see if FFmpeg is installed and uses that location.
+It first checks Window's Environment Variables to see if FFmpeg is installed and uses that location.
 <br />
 If not found, it will look for `ffmpeg.exe` and `ffprobe.exe` in `\ffmpeg\bin\`, within `Axiom.exe current folder`.

-A custom path can also be defined in the Configuration Window.
+A custom path can also be defined in the Configure Window.

 #### Add FFmpeg to Environment Variables (optional):